ranjit95s/property-expert/README.md

 for safety purpose we are using firebase phone auth to verify user and then after proccesed next task.
 On the client side user have to re-login if token is exprire.
+The :house_with_garden:**_Property-Expert.Com_**:house_with_garden: allow user to SELL(post) there Property Details and Property will display on site then user can show there interest in property, after clicking show interest button; user details along with property details save to dbs thats all we have in it
 -----

 ### Installation